rosette

 As time went on, a new, more three-dimensional interpretation of the classical replaced the earlier, more two-dimensional style.
 This became the Empire Style, described later.

-The third stage of the Neoclassical Period was the Pillar and Scroll, which developed out of the Empire style.
-It was marked by simple, classical but massive pillars and scrolls with little ornamentation.
-Throughout all stages of the Neoclassical Period, mahogany was the primary wood used.
+The third stage of the Neoclassical Period is the Pillar and Scroll, which developed out of the Empire style.
+It is marked by simple, classical but massive pillars and scrolls with little ornamentation.
+Throughout all stages of the Neoclassical Period, mahogany is the primary wood used.

 Among the types or styles of furniture which alternately lived and died during this period with their approximate dates are: